mackuba/jslint_on_rails/README.markdown

 # JSLint on Rails

-**JSLint on Rails** is a Ruby gem and Rails plugin which lets you run the [JSLint JavaScript code checker](http://jslint.com) on your Javascript code easily.

-It can be installed either as a Rails plugin (the recommended method for Rails), or as a gem (for other frameworks).
+**JSLint on Rails** is a Ruby library which lets you run the [JSLint JavaScript code checker](https://github.com/douglascrockford/JSLint) on your Javascript code easily.
+It can be installed either as a gem (the recommended method), or as a Rails plugin (legacy method).

 Note: to run JSLint on Rails, you need to have **Java** available on your machine - it's required because JSLint is itself written in JavaScript, and is run using the [Rhino](http://www.mozilla.org/rhino) JavaScript engine (written in